-- Reviews and approves the Public Art Master Plan. - · Appoints members to the Public Arts Commission. - · Approves annual budgets for public art. - Reviews and approves acquisitions, loans, donations and de-accessions upon referral by the Public Art Commission.
+- Reviews and approves the Public Art Implementation Plan. - Appoints members to the Public Arts Commission. - · Approves annual budgets for public art. - · Approves proposals for artworks on private property as meeting the definition of Public Art. - · Reviews and approves acquisitions, loans, donations and de-accessions upon referral by the Public Art Commission.